O-LAP/home/quick-start.md

 # Quick Start

-This guide will help you create your first parametric computational piece of design.
+This guide will help you create your first parametric parametric piece of design.
 [Check out](https://o-lap.org/app.html?a=amitlzkpa&r=o-lap_plato) one of the designs from our gallery to see what that looks like.
 It assumes you have an understanding of Javascript, Git (basics) and [ThreeJS](https://threejs.org/).
 (It's good enough if you have just about worked with them once).
 Let's get started.